komodovaran/biobuncher/README.md

 * name: filename (`model_005.h5`)

+* To access something one directory up, write `../` in front of the directory name.
+Two directories up is `../../`, and so on.

+* All paths in use are defined in `lib/globals.py`, so they can be conveniently changed once here, rather than everywhere in the code.

 ### Data format
 Every dataset is preprocessed so that eventually you'll have a `hdf` file and a corresponding `npz` file.
 All computations are done on the `npz` file because it's much faster, and compatible with tensorflow.
 However, group order must be preserved according to the parent `hdf` dataframe.

-A `npz` has just a single group index, whereas a dataframe may have both an `id` and `sub_id` if it's combined from multiple sources.
-In that case, the `id` will correspond to the `npz` index, and `sub_id` will be the actual group index in the sub-dataset.
+A `npz` has just a single group index (i.e. '512' means trace id 512 (remember, Python counts from 0!), whereas a dataframe may have both an `id` and `sub_id` if it's combined from multiple sources.
+In that case, the `id` will correspond to the `npz` index (i.e. the order of appearance), and `sub_id` will be the actual group index in the sub-dataset (which is currently not used).
 Group order is only preserved if dataframe groups are sorted by `['file', 'particle']`, or for combined dataframes `['source', 'file', 'particle']`.
 To combine dataframes, the inputs are stacked in loaded order (which must therefore also be sorted!).
 All of this is done automatically, if the right sequence of steps is taken.

 ### Scripts to run, step by step
 1. `get_cme_tracks.py` to convert from CME `.mat` files to a dataframe.
-2. `prepare_data.py` to filter out too short data (set it low initially to be safe), traces that would be cut by the tracking start/end, and
+2. `prepare_data.py` to filter out too short data (set it low initially if you want to be safe - The model will work almost equally well, regardless of the minimum length), as well as traces that would be cut by the tracking start/end ( i.e. if something starts at frame 0 of the video, it's removed, because you can't be sure if the actual event started at "frame -10".
 3. `train_autoencoder.py` to train a model on the data.
 4. `st_predict.py` to predict and plot the data.
 Initially, a UMAP model is trained.
+This takes a while.
+It might even time out your Streamlit session, but don't touch anything and it'll be ready eventually.
+5. Every cluster is saved as a combination of model + data names, and will be output to `results/cluster_indices/`.
+This contains the indices of every trace (see above on how indexing works), and which cluster they belong to.
+Note that every change in the analysis **OVERWRITES** the automatically created file containing cluster indices.
+If you have reached a point where you want to save them, go to `results/cluster_indices/` and rename the file so you're sure it won't be overwritten.
-5. `st_eval.py` once clustering is done and you want to explore the data.
+6. `st_eval.py` once clustering is done and you want to explore the data.
+It currently doesn't have much functionality.
+Only looking at one/more specific datasets/clusters...

 ### Things to avoid
 In order to preserve group ordering, the original dataframes must be run through `prepare_data.py` if they need to be filtered in some way. **DO NOT** run a combine dataframe through a filter, because this messes up the internal group ordering that was first established when creating the combined dataframe.

 ### Troubleshooting
 #### Packages are missing